-Innovative entrepreneur is one who is always focussed on introducing a new project or introducing something new in the venture already started.
-They constantly observe the environment around them; collect information and analyse them in order to contribute something a new in the venture.
-Their innovation may take the form of brand new product, upgraded product, discovering untapped market, new method of production, reengineering of existing product, new method of distribution of product, simplification of complex process, adoption of a distinct process and so on.
+Innovative entrepreneur is one who is always focussed on introducing a new project or introducing something new in already started. venture constantly observe the environment around them; collect information and analyse them in order to contribute something a new in the venture.
+Their innovation may take the form of brand new product, upgraded product, discovering untapped market, new method of production, reengineering of existing product, new of distribution of method product, simplification of complex process, adoption of a distinct process and so on.